adfoster-r7/metasploit-framework/spec/acceptance/README.md

 - `!continue` - Continue, similar to Pry's continue functionality
 - `!exit` - Exit the Ruby process entirely, similar to Pry's exit functionality
+- `!pry` - Enter into a pry session within the calling Ruby process